Dissipative-ATLAS/codex-computer-use-plugin-fix/README.md

 ### Notes

-- Do not publish your `auth.json`, log databases, subscription URLs, API tokens, account IDs, or machine name.
 - Prefer renaming cache directories over deleting them.
 - Codex updates can change runtime directory names, so always locate the newest `cua_node` runtime before patching.
-- This note is only about the local Computer Use plugin.
-Phone remote control, browser networking, proxy/TUN, and DNS issues are separate failure classes.